mroth/upcoming-cloud-warrior/README.md

 Do `heroku ps:scale seesaw=0` to stop all warriors.

 ## Special thanks
 To Heroku for offering a fantastic service I use for many of my other projects.
-If anyone at Heroku feels this is an illegitmite usage of your services please contact me and I'll be happy to shut it down and take these instructions offline!
+If anyone at Heroku feels this is an illegitimate usage of your services please contact me and I'll be happy to shut it down and take these instructions offline!